Liquidmartin/bordeep-ml-md-project/README.md

 - Excludes previously used ones for training and validation.
 - Saves new ones for comparison ( data_comparison.traj ).

+### 🔹 `plot_comparison.py`
+- Loads structures from a .traj file.
+- Computes energies and forces using a trained DeepMD model.
+- Compares predicted vs DFT values with error metrics (MAE, RMSE, R²).
+- Plots energy and force correlations and error distributions.

 ---

 ## 🚀 How to Use This Repository